NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 In this scenario, consumer(s) shall not sign the member zone "example.com." with DNSSEC.
-For "example.net.", the consumers, at two different operators, shall configure the member zone to be signed with a NSEC3 chain.
-The group value that indicates that depends on what's agreed with each operator ("operator-x-sign-with-nsec3" vs. "operator-y-nsec").
+For "example.net.", the consumers, at two different operators, shall configure the member zone to be signed with an NSEC3 chain.
+The group value that indicates that depends on what has been agreed with each operator ("operator-x-sign-with-nsec3" vs. "operator-y-nsec").